Basic Misunderstandings of How We Exist

 We want to be able to bring all the subtle energy of the breaths – or what is referred to in Indian literature as prana or in Chinese literature as qi – into the central channel and dissolve them there.
 This is because the compulsiveness of our karma is actually driven by this “neurotic” energy, to use a Western term, that flows haphazardly through our bodies.
 This is what makes us feel nervous, stressed and tense.
 In the Kalachakra system, we call them the “winds of karma.”
 We want to be able to bring all of them into the central channel.

 Now we have to be very good in arithmetic.
-There are sixty-seven and a half breaths that go through the nostrils equally in the twelve shifts in a day.
-We then take the number of breaths that will go into the central channel in a one hundred year lifespan of such breaths and we divide it.
-If we were to have those breaths consecutively, that would cover a span of three years and three phases of the moon.
+There are 21,600 breaths each day, divided into twelve shifts when the breath switches between going through one nostril or the other.
+Between each shift, fifty-six and a quarter breaths go through both nostrils equally and pass into the central channel.
+We divide a one hundred year lifespan into the number of days in that lifespan and multiply this number by 12 and by fifty-six and a quarter to get the number of breaths that go into the central channel during such a life.
+We then divide that number by 21,600 to get how many days it would be if we were to take those breaths consecutively.
+Dividing that number of days into how many years that would cover, it comes to three years and three phases of the moon.
+A phase of a moon is fifteen days.
 That is where this figure comes from; it isn’t arbitrary.
 It is to represent that we really want to get all these winds into the central channel.

 When we understand that, it can give us encouragement; but we shouldn’t have the naivety of thinking that all we need to do is a three-year retreat and then we are enlightened.
 Chances are, we would be very disappointed at the end of the retreat, especially if we spent most of the time mentally wandering.
 We need to avoid the misconception that it’s going to be easy and so not be lazy about our Buddhist practice.
 Often, we want an easy and quick path because we don’t want to put in the hard work.
 We are very busy and we don’t have much time.
 Therefore, we want enlightenment cheaply.